The Wieners Circle – Chicago, Illinois - Gastro Obscura

-In the years since, the name-calling and yelling has escalated, as the mainly black staff has been provoked by their white and wealthy clientele, who, in some ways, must enjoy being called names.
-In a city as segregated as Chicago, racial tensions can run high, and, on rare occasions, things get physical.
-But, business has nearly doubled since the Wiener’s Circle gained this hot-headed reputation, and the staff say the tips are good.
-Staff members have stayed more than ten years.
+In the years since, the name-calling and yelling have escalated.
+Business has nearly doubled since the Wieners Circle gained this hot-headed reputation, and staff say the tips are good.
+Many staff members have stayed for more than 10 years.

-Many will tell you, though, that at its core The Wieners Circle is a nice, family-owned hot dog stand.
-Before the drunken weekend nights begins, you’ll find local families enjoying french fries and char-dogs with the works.
+Many will tell you, though, that at its core the Wieners Circle is a nice, family-owned hot dog stand.
+Before the drunken weekend nights begin, you’ll find local families enjoying french fries and char-dogs with the works.

 Know Before You Go